Wanneroo Supercars round

-The Perth SuperSprint is an annual motor racing event for Supercars, held at Wanneroo Raceway in Wanneroo, Western Australia.
+The Perth Super 440 is the current name of the annual motor racing event for Supercars, held at Wanneroo Raceway in Wanneroo, Western Australia.
 The event has been a regular part of the Supercars Championship and its predecessor, the Australian Touring Car Championship, since 1973.

-The event returned in 2022 after not being held in 2020 and 2021 due to the COVID-19 pandemic.

 Format

-The event is staged over a two-day weekend, from Saturday to Sunday.
-One single ninety-minute practice session is held on Saturday, then a three-stage knockout qualifying session which decides the grid positions for the following 100 kilometre race.
-Two separated ten-minute qualifying sessions are held on Sunday, which decide the grid for the following 100 km races.
+The event is staged over a three-day weekend, from Friday to Sunday.
+One single ninety-minute practice session is held on Friday.
+On Saturday then, a three-stage knockout qualifying session is held which decides the grid positions for the following 100 kilometre race.
+Two separated fifteen-minute qualifying sessions are held on Sunday, which decide the grid for the following 100 km races.

 History

 Wanneroo Park Raceway, as it was then known, hosted its first round of the Australian Touring Car Championship (ATCC) in 1973, with Allan Moffat taking the first of his three event victories over Peter Brock.
 It was the first ATCC event ever held in Western Australia and featured the only appearance of a Subaru in the history of the ATCC.
 The championship did not return to Wanneroo until 1978.
 The event that year consisted of two heats and the Holden Dealer Team scored a rare 1-2-3 finish in the overall results, with Brock taking victory, from 12th on the grid, over team-mates John Harvey and Wayne Negus.
 Allan Grice won the event in 1980 and 1982 despite only completing partial championship campaigns in each year.

 During practice for the 1983 event, Moffat found that his Mazda RX-7 struggled on the rises in the circuit compared to the other cars.
 To compensate for this, he started the race with the petrol tank only half-filled and made a pit stop during the race.
 The strategy worked and Moffat took victory, despite almost colliding with Brock when the latter spun in the closing stages.
-Moffat's Mazda won again in 1984, the final win for the four-time champion.
+Moffat's Mazda won again in 1984, the final win for the four-time series champion.
 Under Group A regulations, from 1985 to 1992, the event was dominated by Nissan Skylines and Ford Sierras, with Gibson Motorsport's Nissans taking three wins and Fords of Dick Johnson Racing and Mobil 1 Racing taking four combined.
 This included Mark Skaife took his first ATCC round victory in the 1991 event for Nissan.
 Ahead of the 1993 event, the circuit was renamed from Wanneroo Park to Barbagallo Raceway due to a sponsorship from Alf Barbagallo, a name which remained until 2020.
 Alan Jones won the 1994 round on the same weekend that he was fined for throwing a punch at an official.